Accelerating Student Achievement through a Continuum of Instructional Leadership for the 2014-15 School Year

 Textbook Inventory & Management System

-Last year, the district purchased the Follett web-based Textbook Management System.
-District-wide inventory of all textbooks is currently underway.
-With the full implementation of the Follett System, administrators will finally be able to account for and share available textbook resources within our school district electronically, and more efficiently adopt new texts as required.
+With the full implementation of the Follett web-based Textbook Management System, administrators will finally be able to account for and share available textbook resources within our school district electronically, and more efficiently adopt new texts as required.

 Preliminary SAT Scoring Service (PSSS)

 The PSSS will provide students with opportunities to learn and practice proven strategies for successful aptitude testing.
 The PSSS test measures critical reading, mathematics and writing skills using the pre-disclosed 2012 PSAT/NMSQT Saturday test form.
 We will use the PSSS to help guide and inspire our students as they plan for their promising future.

 During Winter 2011, Willingboro schools embarked on a journey to restore the Gifted & Talented Program for students in grades 3-5.
 Teachers helped develop students who demonstrated high levels of proficiency on multiple platforms of assessment in their park school.
 The instructors, through partnerships with both William and Mary University and Rutgers University, were tasked to challenge these students to think critically and expand their aptitudes.
 Last school year, these opportunities were expanded to the middle grades.

 Our desire to meet the needs of all of our students inspired the designed an Alternative Education Program which will be located at Bookbinder School this school year.
 The Alternative Program helps to academically prepare students who can benefit from smaller learning communities in an environment where alternative learning styles are explored to promote students success.
 Additionally, this program supports students who are returning to Willingboro Public Schools from out of district placements.